pe-st/garmin-connect-export/CONTRIBUTING.md

 - The timezones provided are just the names (e.g. for Central European Time CET you can get either "Europe/Paris" or "(GMT+01:00) Central European Time"), but not the exact offset.
 Note that the "GMT+01:00" part of the name is hardcoded, so in summer (daylight savings time) Garmin Connect still uses +01:00 in the name even if the offset then is +02:00.
 To get the offset you need to calculate the difference between the startTimeLocal and the startTimeGMT.

+## Adapting to changes in Garmin Connect

+### Unknown parentType xxx

+Manually get hold of the content of `https://connect.garmin.com/activity-service/activity/activityTypes`, e.g. when logged into Garmin Connect in the browser, using the browser's developer tools.
+There is an example file (from July 2023) in `/json/activityTypes.json`.

+Find in this file the new parentType and add it to the definition of `PARENT_TYPE_ID` in `gcexport.py`